Put The Salary In The Job Post, You Cowards

 Advertisement

 But the law has led to some companies explicitly excluding Colorado applicants for jobs that could be performed remotely.
 The lengths that some employers are going to in order not to disclose pay only seems to strengthen the case for pay disclosure laws being enacted federally, and not just on a state-by-state basis.
-While states such as California and Maryland have pay disclosure laws as well, they aren't as strict as Colorado's new law, which requires it in the job ad — other pay transparency laws usually require that employers disclose pay if an applicant requests it.
+While other U.S. states have pay disclosure laws as well, they aren't as strict as Colorado's new law, which requires it in the job ad — other pay transparency laws usually require that employers disclose pay if an applicant requests it.

 The report found that only 12.6% of companies published the pay range for a role within the job ad.
 Of the companies that were surveyed, 9.5% said they shared this info when an offer was made, 15% answered that it was given "upon request only," 14.4% answered "we don't have pay ranges," and 18.8% answered "never."
 It's hard to see how a company can be fully committed to diversity and inclusion without also being fully committed to pay transparency.